Glioblastoma IDH wildtype and demyelination

 - p16 negative

-Left temporal lesion: Features favouring glioblastoma multiforme (WHO Grade IV)
+Left temporal lesion: Features favoring glioblastoma multiforme (WHO Grade IV)

 These are difficult biopsies to interpret with apparent overlapping features of demyelination (loss of myelin on Luxol Fast Blue staining, axonal preservation, perivascular T lymphocyte aggregation; the presence of Creutzfeldt astrocytes) and high-grade astrocytoma (astrocyte pleomorphism, mitotic figures, microvascular proliferation and necrosis).

-Note: Although this tumour is entirely consistent with IDH wild-type molecular subtype, strictly speaking, to conclusively establish this, IDH would need to be sequenced to ensure that a non-IDH1 R132H mutation was present.
-In practice, an IDH1 R132H negative tumour in an individual over 55-years-of-age makes the possibility of this being IDH mutant remote (<1%), and sequencing is not felt to be necessary by many institutions, and not recommended by the WHO classification of CNS tumours (2016).
+Note: Although this tumor is entirely consistent with IDH wild-type molecular subtype, strictly speaking, to conclusively establish this, IDH would need to be sequenced to ensure that a non-IDH1 R132H mutation was present.
+In practice, an IDH1 R132H negative tumor in an individual over 55-years-of-age makes the possibility of this being IDH mutant remote (<1%), and sequencing is not felt to be necessary by many institutions, and not recommended by the WHO classification of CNS tumors (2016).